The Grace Trust

 - Life-saving impact: Healthcare, emergency services, and humanitarian work appear to be well-supported

-- UK focus: Ensure your organization is UK registered and clearly articulate UK impact
+- UK focus: Ensure your organisation is UK registered and clearly articulate UK impact

-- Prepare for scrutiny: Their grant committee conducts detailed research, so ensure all organizational information is accessible and transparent
+- Prepare for scrutiny: Their grant committee conducts detailed research, so ensure all organisational information is accessible and transparent

 Similar Funders